softnanolab/hpc-tutorial/HPC-intro/README.md

     ```
     qsub example_script.pbs <optional: additional flags here>
     ```
-    Additional flags should be written exactly as they are in the PBS script file.
+    Additional flags should be written exactly as they are in the PBS script file, without the #PBS at the start.

     Once you submit a job to the queue, it may take a while to start running as the resource manager will only start running the job when the right resources become available.